danielmichaels/danielms/content/retrospectives/2022/03/index.md

 ## Wrap up

-I expected this month to pretty unproductive but even after getting Covid, it ended up being good.
+I expected this month to unproductive but even after getting Covid, it still ended up being quite good.
 I was able to use my time to experiment with things and just have some fun which gave me the break I needed to get back into Mudmap development.
 It was also good just coming home and relaxing some nights, without the guilt I've put on myself to keep working on things like Mudmap.
 This has been especially important as my day job's workload has increased.
 In all, March was a far better month than February.

 **What can I do better?**